Army Body Fat Calculator

 40+ 26 36

-A worked example helps confirm that your inputs are in the right ballpark and that you are using inches.
+It helps to see the calculator in action with realistic numbers.
+A worked example gives you a quick check that your own values are in the right range and that you are using inches rather than centimeters.

 General rules